alexmeigz/DoND/README.md

 0. Download the starter files provided in this repository under the 'starter-files' directory. `dealornodeal.py` will contain the starter code and `money.txt` will contain the money values, each listed on a single line followed by a newline character.
 Comments are listed in the starter code to explain the code itself.

-1. Understand the global variables listed with the `if__name__ == '__main__':` block.
-We will be working with these variables extensively, passing them into functions for outputting and manipulation purposes.

-2. Implement each of the following functions below, methodically, one-at-a-time.
+1. Implement each of the following functions below, methodically, one-at-a-time.
 Test your functions to make sure that the inputs and outputs match the intended specification provided within the starter code itself.
     1. `parseFile()`
     2. `setUp()`
     3. `convertToBoard()`